-If you’ve ever wondered what police officers are saying to each other when you see their patrols are passing by you at 80 mph, sirens blaring, then some of the best police scanners are something you should check out.
+Are you curious what the best police scanner can do for you?
+If you’ve ever wondered what police officers are saying to each other when you see their patrols are passing by you at 80 mph, sirens blaring, then a police scanner is something that will surely entertain you.

 A police scanner (or simply a scanner) is a radio receiver that can automatically tune into (scan) a few discrete frequencies, which is usually the type of frequency on which the police, the ambulance, and the fire department communicate.
 Once the scanner reached a frequency where there’s signal (when it hears someone talking), it’s going to stop searching.
 After the transmission ended, it again starts searching for new frequencies with someone talking on them.

 Most people use this device for staying informed about what’s happening around them, but other uses include journalism, private investigation, and even the auto race fanbase.